Adhya - Also known as Goddess Durga

 Pingala - One of three energy flows within the body (Ida, Pingla, and Sushumna): nadi associated with solar energy, the sympathetic nerve system controlling the right side of the body and the left hemisphere of the brain; also, pingla

-Pralabdha Karma - Karmas, which constitute one’s preset destiny, stored and acted out from the eight-petaled lotus at one’s forehead: the fate karmas of wealth and poverty, health and sickness, happiness and unhappiness.
+Pralabdha or Prarabdha Karma - Karmas, which constitute one’s preset destiny, stored and acted out from the eight-petaled lotus at one’s forehead: the fate karmas of wealth and poverty, health and sickness, happiness and unhappiness.
 The aspects of karma that are worked out in present human life.
-These patterns exist in the unconscious mind and are not controlled by will or intention.
+These patterns exist in the unconscious mind and are not controlled by will or intention

 Prana - Lit.
 “Life” is the vital force of the body that regulates other body processes, not to be confused with the soul, subject to decay and destruction; the oldest and the greatest of all the functional elements of the body, without which the soul or jiva would leave the body instantaneously